ProfJski/FloatCompMandelbrot/images/readme.md

-Just a place for images used in the main readme.md
+Just a place for images used in the program documentation.